-APNewsBreak: Aaron Judge invited to All-Star Home Derby
+APNewsBreak: Aaron Judge invited to All-Star Home Run Derby

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

+New York manager Joe Girardi said he isn’t worried about Judge picking up bad habits in his swing because of the repeated exertions in the derby and extra batting practice before the event.

+“I watch him take BP, and he uses the whole field.
+So he’ll do the same thing,” Girardi said.
+“Players, you want them to go enjoy the All-Star Game because it’s something they’ve earned.
+But you do worry about fatigue for those guys because they’ve got to travel.
+The good thing is we have a Sunday day game here.
+It’ll be easy to get down there.
+So it shouldn’t be too bad.”

-Judge leads American League players with 2.6 million votes in balloting for starters for the All-Star Game, to be played July 11.
+Judge leads AL with 2.6 million votes in fan balloting for starters for the All-Star Game, to be played July 11.
 Only Washington outfielder Bryce Harper, who tops the National League at 2.8 million, has more.

+Judge homered in his first big league plate appearance last Aug.
+13. He has hit 11 home runs to the opposite field in right this year, four to center and nine to left, according to Fangraphs.